CynderHost/status-page/content/issues/2022-08-24-service-issues-impacting-proton.md

 ---
 *Investigating* - We are investigating a potential issue that might affect the availability of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information, and rest assured we wlll be working towards a resolution ASAP.
 Please reach out to support@cynderhost.com with any questions or concerns

 *Mitigating -* We are currently working on an resolution and will have another update shortly.

+*Mitigating -* We still working on resolving the issues impacting Proton and expect to have further updates in 10-20 minutes.
+Thank you for your patience.